Home Assistant Integration

 | Valve Open/Close | BVS, KFR (via monitor) |

-All alarm messages from the device (leak, overpressure, frost, etc.) are available as Events in Home Assistant and can be used for automations.
+All alarm messages from the device (leak, overpressure, frost, etc.) are available as MQTT events and can be used in automations.

-source: 0— Alarm from the main devicesource: 1or higher — Alarm from a sub-device (e.g., paired flood sensor or motor)
+source: 0— alarm from the main devicesource: 1or higher — alarm from a paired sub-device (e.g. flood sensor or motor)

-Example automation: On flood alarm → send notification + turn on light:
+On a flood alarm, send a mobile notification and turn on the basement light:

 automation: